datagovuk/guidance/organogram-upload.md

 When you’re filling it in, make sure:

-* use the drop-down for the columns which have it, eg 'Parent Department' or 'Grade'
+- you don’t write in fields which should be filled in using options from a drop-down menu, such as ‘Parent Department’ or ‘Grade’
-* roles don't report to themselves
+- roles don’t report to themselves
-* roles don't report to a role that is eliminated
+- roles don’t report to a role that no longer exists
-* the Valid? column is green for every row
+- the ‘Valid?’ column is green for every row

 Check your spreadsheet and try to upload it again.
 Please refer to the guidance, which explains in detail how to complete every column.
 If you’re still having problems, email <team@data.gov.uk> with ‘Organogram issues - help’ in the subject line.